fleverest/prefio/README.md

 computational social choice, voting systems and combinatorial optimization.

-The **prefio** R package provides a set of functions which enable users to perform a wide range of preference analysis tasks, including preference aggregation, pairwise comparison summaries and convenient IO operations.
-This makes it easier for researchers and other professionals to perform common data analysis and preprocessing tasks with such datasets.
+The **prefio** R package provides a tidy format for dealing with preferences, along with a set of functions which enable users to perform a wide range of preferential analyses.

 ## Installation